XDWiki/XDWiki.github.io/README.md

 The XD Wiki pages are created using [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) so there's no need to know HTML.

-You can use the [XD Wiki template](xdwikitemplate.md) to grab the basic markdown structure that all XD Wiki pages use.
+You can use the [XD Wiki template](xdwikitemplate.md) to grab the starting markdown structure that all XD Wiki pages use.

 ***